Dermatoscopy

-Dermatoscopy, from Ancient Greek δέρμα (dérma), meaning "skin", and σκοπέω (skopéō), meaning "to look", also known as dermoscopy or epiluminescence microscopy, is the examination of skin lesions with a dermatoscope.
+Dermatoscopy (from Ancient Greek δέρμα (dérma) 'skin' and σκοπέω (skopéō) 'to look'), also known as dermoscopy or epiluminescence microscopy, is the examination of skin lesions with a dermatoscope.
 It is a tool similar to a camera to allow for inspection of skin lesions unobstructed by skin surface reflections.
 The dermatoscope consists of a magnifier, a light source (polarized or non-polarized), a transparent plate and sometimes a liquid medium between the instrument and the skin.
 The dermatoscope is often handheld, although there are stationary cameras allowing the capture of whole body images in a single shot.
 When the images or video clips are digitally captured or processed, the instrument can be referred to as a digital epiluminescence dermatoscope.
 The image is then analyzed automatically and given a score indicating how dangerous it is.
 This technique is useful to dermatologists and skin cancer practitioners in distinguishing benign from malignant (cancerous) lesions, especially in the diagnosis of melanoma.